Cloud-SPAN/CloudSPAN-handbook/docs/04-FAIR-Principles.md

 How we're making resources **interoperable** at CLOUD-SPAN:

-- We will supply data which is readable across differeny programs
+- We will supply data which is readable across different programs
-- We are providing resources in Markdown, meaning they should dislay in most browsers.
+- We are providing resources in Markdown, meaning they should display in most browsers.

 ### Reusable {-}
 **Reusable** is about making sure that data/resources are suitable for re-use in different settings.